From Edward Feser

 If a Catholic wants to add to this sentence – for example by saying “Capital punishment is not always and intrinsically wrong; however, it is better never to use it, for such-and-such reasons” – then, again, that’s fine.
 But a Catholic who dissents from the proposition conveyed by The Sentence is guilty of heterodoxy, and a prelate who refuses to affirm The Sentence is guilty of failing to uphold orthodoxy – and of course, it is the job of prelates to uphold orthodoxy.

-Curiously, though, with , few contemporary prelates seem willing to affirm it.
+Curiously, though, with a few honorable exceptions, few contemporary prelates seem willing to affirm it.
 Many keep silent.
 Many speak ambiguously, or even say things that seem to contradict The Sentence.
-The latest example is Cardinal Timothy Dolan, who in declared that in light of Pope Francis’s recent revision to the Catechism, “there now exists no loophole to morally justify capital punishment.”
-(In response, one wag in Dolan’s Twitter feed “looking forward to the USCCB publishing the CCC in the new loose-leaf edition.”
-Canon lawyer Edward Peters .)
-In , the cardinal said that a “consistent” Catholic has to be against both the death penalty and abortion, and that it was “hypocrisy” not to be against both.
+The latest example is Cardinal Timothy Dolan, who in a recent tweetdeclared that in light of Pope Francis’s recent revision to the Catechism, “there now exists no loophole to morally justify capital punishment.”
+(In response, one wag in Dolan’s Twitter feed said he was “looking forward to the USCCB publishing the CCC in the new loose-leaf edition.”
+Canon lawyer Edward Peters has also criticized Dolan’s tweet.)
+In an earlier article, the cardinal said that a “consistent” Catholic has to be against both the death penalty and abortion, and that it was “hypocrisy” not to be against both.

 All of that certainly makes it sound as if Cardinal Dolan thinks that capital punishment is, like abortion, intrinsically wrong – that to execute even a guiltyhuman being is morally on a par with aborting an innocent human being.
 And that would contradict the clear and consistent tradition of the Church, which distinguishes between the innocent and the guilty.
 This (rather obvious) distinction is the reason why the Church has for two millennia seen no inconsistency or hypocrisy at all in opposing abortion while permitting capital punishment, any more than there is any inconsistency or hypocrisy in opposing kidnapping while approving of the arrest and incarceration of the guilty.